Documentation

 URL No Optional source URL reference

-Authentication No Enable credential-based protection
+Authentication No Enable credential-based protection (strongly recommended)

 Secret/Credentials If auth enabled Authentication credentials based on method